Trusted Criminal Defense Attorneys

 • The false accusation of theft your employer made must have caused injury to you, for example, the damage to your reputation made it difficult to get a new job.

-Should You Sue A Company For Defamation?
+Should You Sue A Company For Defamation of Employment Law?

 If the requirements for a defamation suit are all true, you should consider suing for defamation.
-Doing so will not only help you recover from the financial impact of the accusation, but also clear your name of wrongdoing and enable you to move on.
+Doing so will not only help you recover from the financial impact of the accusation but also clear your name of wrongdoing and enable you to move on.

 How to Handle False Accusations At Work